dweekly/docs/pages/deep-linked-ads/twitter-ads-app-install.md

 **What does the error `Missing app event tags` mean?**

-If you see the `Missing apop event tags` error while trying to enable the Twitter integration, please go through the onboarding flow in your Branch dashboard again.
+If you see the `Missing app event tags` error while trying to enable the Twitter integration, please go through the onboarding flow in your Branch dashboard again.
 If you continue to see this error, please [Contact Support](mailto:support@branch.io).

 **What does the error `Non-Branch app event provider configuration detected` mean?**

-If you see the `Non-Branch app event provider configuration detected` error while trting to enable the Twitter integration, this means you have another Twitter Mobile Measurement Partner configured for your app/ad account combination.
+If you see the `Non-Branch app event provider configuration detected` error while trying to enable the Twitter integration, this means you have another Twitter Mobile Measurement Partner configured for your app/ad account combination.
 You must disable/delete any other MMP integration before enabling the Twitter integration in your Branch dashboard.

 **Why are there so many events?**